 Many use Terminal to engage in an SSH (Secure Shell) environment for operating over unsecured networks.
 This is often to gain remote access to another computer, typically to gain access to Terminal on another computer.

-It’s a fussy process made far less complex by Core Shell, a feature rich application for your Mac.
-Core Shell allows you to operate several SSH environments at one time, all of which can be uniquely color coded to for ease of use.
+It’s a fussy process made far less complex by Core Shell, a feature-rich app for your Mac.
+Core Shell allows you to operate several SSH environments at one time, all of which can be uniquely color-coded for ease of use.
 Core Shell also supports drag and drop of files or folders for syncing to other Macs, and has a really handy download and upload monitor in the app so you can always monitor the progress of your file transfers.

 As you familiarize yourself with Core Shell and begin using it for all your SSH needs, it learns your connections and offers a one-click way to log into a device remotely from within the app, and has automatic reconnection for lost connections.